 And for closers, “Jingle Bells” wasn’t written for Christmas, it was actually written for Thanksgiving.

 Yes, that is true.
 First published in 1857, Jingle Bells was written by James Lord Pierpont, to be sung on Thanksgiving.
-In fact, it wasn’t even called ‘Jingle Bells’.
+It wasn’t even called ‘Jingle Bells’.
 The song was originally called ‘One Horse Open Sleigh’.
 Another fun fact about this song- in 1965, it became the first song ever to be heard from space.
 This came to fruition as astronauts Wally Schirra and Thomas Stafford played the tune on a harmonica and sent it to Earth from Gemini 6 on 16th Dec 1965.
 The harmonica and bells they used are now in the Smithsonian Institution.

 Image Courtesy